rage/programming-23/data/osa-1/5-conditional-statements.md

 <in-browser-programming-exercise name="Order of magnitude" tmcname="part01-24_order_of_magnitude">

 Please write a program which asks the user for an integer number.
-The program should then print out the magnitude of the number according to the following examples:
+The program should then print out the magnitude of the number according to the following examples.

 <sample-output>